iann0036/iamlive/README.md

 ### Proxy Mode

-Proxy mode will serve a local HTTP(S) server (by default at `http://127.0.0.1:10080`) that will MITM requests sent to the AWS endpoints and generate IAM policy statements with both `Action` and `Resource` keys.
+Proxy mode will serve a local HTTP(S) server (by default at `http://127.0.0.1:10080`) that will inspect requests sent to the AWS endpoints before forwarding on to generate IAM policy statements with both `Action` and `Resource` keys.
 The CA key/certificate pair will be automatically generated and stored within `~/.iamlive/` by default.

 #### CLI